 The Picture in Picture (PiP) and Picture by Picture (PbP) modes are supported as well.

 However, you can’t use FreeSync/G-SYNC or HDR in the PbP mode, and you’ll be limited to 120Hz if you have the 1006.2 firmware or newer.

 Other features include standard picture adjustment tools such as brightness/contrast, sharpness, color temperature, gamma (three modes), etc. The backlight is flicker-free, and there’s a low-blue light filter (Reader Mode).

 Note that you cannot enable local dimming for SDR content.
 You can either disable it completely or set it to ‘Auto’ which will enable local dimming whenever HDR content is detected.

 Considering that there are only 10 dimming zones, this isn’t a big issue really.

-We also recommend leaving the Dynamic Brightness option at ‘Off’.
-This features automatically adjusts the screen brightness according to content on the screen which can cause brightness fluctuations.
+We also recommend leaving the Dynamic Brightness option at ‘Off.’
+These features automatically adjust the screen brightness according to the content on the screen, which can cause brightness fluctuations.

 Design & Connectivity

-The Samsung C49G95T boasts a futuristic design with glossy white chassis, robust build, and decent ergonomics including up to 120mm height adjustment, -5°/15° tilt, +/- 15° swivel, and 100x100mm VESA mount compatibility.
+The Samsung C49G95T boasts a futuristic design with a glossy white chassis, robust build, and decent ergonomics, including up to 120mm height adjustment, -5°/15° tilt, +/- 15° swivel, and 100x100mm VESA mount compatibility.

 DSC, or Display Stream Compression, is supported on AMD’s RX 5xxx series and NVIDIA GTX 16-series and RTX 20-series (or newer) graphics cards.